georgeoffley/til/JavaScript/React/rendering-jsx-using-react-dom.md

 ## Example

 This is an example of [JSX](https://reactjs.org/docs/introducing-jsx.html).
 Which is the syntax used in react to create HTML.
-The syntax looks similiar to HTML.
+The syntax looks similar to HTML.

 ```JavaScript
 const page = (